South Africa urges Rio Tinto workers to report cases of discrimination | Headlines

 - South Africa

-South Africa's labor ministry on Thursday urged Rio Tinto workers to report instances of discrimination after the Anglo-Australian miner released an internal report detailing sexual assault, racism, and bullying across its mines.
+South Africa's labour ministry on Thursday urged Rio Tinto workers to report instances of discrimination after the Anglo-Australian miner released an internal report detailing sexual assault, racism, and bullying across its mines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)